Legend says that a witch stole the princess of Corona and locked her away in a tower, hoarding her magical hair for years.

 Hazel, the eldest sister, was lanky and shy, with large light blue eyes.
 Her hair was a brilliant shade of silver, and cascaded over her shoulders like a shroud.
 She moved silently like a wraithlike goddess, which was fitting, really, considering where she and her sisters lived.
 Hazel was a soft-spoken and exceedingly empathetic young lady, always willing to listen to her sisters’ problems and lend her support.

 That leaves us with Primrose.
 Now, she was a striking redhead, with sparkling green eyes, a peaches-and-cream complexion, and a light smattering of freckles across her nose.
 She was lighthearted and fun, always ready for adventure, and doomed to be entirely driven by her emotions, which some- times vexed her sisters, causing the three to quarrel.

 The sisters spent much of their time in the dead woods, exploring the mausoleums and reading the names off the headstones in what felt like to the sisters a small city of the dead.
 They spent hours walking the various pathways of beautiful and ornate tombstones, statues, and crypts, sometimes saying the dead’s names aloud as they passed them, reciting the names off the tombstones, singing them almost like a song.

 Best.
 Book.
 Ever.
 The magical golden flower may be the beginning of Rapunzel’s happily ever after, but there’s a lot more where that came from.
-The book is available on August 7, 2018.
-We’re totally pre-ordering a copy of Mother Knows Best to learn the rest of Mother Gothel’s history!
+Now that the book is available, we’re definitely ordering a copy of Mother Knows Best to learn the rest of Mother Gothel’s history!